7 Days Itinerary for Vietnam: Everything You Need to Know

 Cu Chi Tunnels — A Dive into History

-The Cu Chi Tunnels are waiting to show you the underground labyrinth that played a pivotal role during the Vietnam War.
+The Cu Chi Tunnels are waiting to show you the underground labyrinth that was pivotal during the Vietnam War.
 This extensive network of tunnels, originally dug by peasants back in 1948, served as hideouts, storage for munitions, and even living quarters for the Viet Cong.

-Once you arrive, you’ll find yourself diving headfirst into the dark history of Vietnam.
-The Cu Chi Tunnels are not just a tourist attraction; they’re a testament to the resilience and ingenuity of those who fought during the war.
+Once you arrive, you’ll find yourself diving headfirst into Vietnam's dark history.
+The Cu Chi Tunnels are not just a tourist attraction but a testament to the resilience and ingenuity of those who fought during the war.

-Entry Fee: Getting in costs a mere $6.50 USD.
+Entry Fee: Getting in costs a mere USD 6.50.
 Solid bang for your buck.

 Lunch at Soul Ben Thanh Restaurant & Bar

-This spot is a go-to for both locals and travelers craving some tasty Vietnamese fare.
+This spot is a go-to for locals and travellers craving tasty Vietnamese fare.
 Open the Grab app and book yourself a ride.
-Expect to pay around 34,000 VND ($1.50 USD) for the ride.
+Expect to pay around 34,000 VND (1.50 USD) for the ride.

 Saigon at Sunset: Street Food & Local Drinks

-Forget fancy restaurants; you’ll be hitting up local favorites and tasting iconic southern Vietnamese dishes that will make your taste buds do a happy dance.
+Forget fancy restaurants; you’ll be hitting local favourites and tasting iconic southern Vietnamese dishes that will make your taste buds dance happily.

 Culinary Highlights of the Tour